 The first step of optimizing your images is using the correct dimensions of your images.
-It means the image is of higher dimension but it is showing in a smaller dimension.
+It means the image is of a higher dimension but it is showing in a smaller dimension.

 Just run a speed test of your page In GTmetrix & if you are getting any warning in the Serve Scaled Images section then you have resized those images in the correct dimension given in the GTmetrix.

-Download those images, resize with the correct dimension & replace the old image with the new one.
+Download those images, resize them with the correct dimension & replace the old image with the new one.

 The second step is Image Compression.
 I compress all my images using Tinypng.com and then I upload my images to my site.